Nathan Healy

 Frequently Asked Questions

-Yes, Tulsa has net metering through three major utilities.
-Oklahoma Gas & Electric (OG&E) offers Net Energy Billing Option (NEBO) with 1:1 monthly credits and time-of-use rates.
-Public Service Oklahoma (PSO) provides similar monthly net metering with approximately 4 cents/kWh for excess production.
+Yes, Tulsa has net metering through major utility providers.
+Oklahoma Gas & Electric (OG&E) and Public Service of Oklahoma (PSO) both offer monthly net metering programs that credit you 1:1 for excess solar electricity during the same billing period.